Support Your Passion

 Working for a Trash-Free River

-We organize 2-3 river cleanups every week, work with landowners and public agencies, and advocate for policy changes to reduce the flow of trash into the river.
-We believe all rivers should be pollution free.
-Sadly, an estimated 1 million pounds of trash enters the San Diego Riverbed each year. $25 will buy one box of trash bags.
-One box supports community members in removing a ton of trash!
+An estimated 1 million pounds of trash enters the San Diego Riverbed each year.
+We organize 2-3 river cleanups every week, work with landowners and public agencies, and advocate for policy changes to reduce the flow of trash into the river. $25 will buy one box of trash bags, which will support community members in removing a ton of trash!

 Open Space Acquisition Fund